MarcStan/share-emergency-contacts/README.md

 ## 3. In case of emergency

 Should anything happen to someone in the group that renderes them unconscious or barely able to talk (falling from height, high speed impact, etc.) anyone else can pull up the emergency contact information in their app and immediately share this information with paramedics.

+# Issues

+While developing the app I used my own [IssueTracker](https://github.com/MarcStan/IssueTracker) to track the issues (see "issues" directory).

 # Known issues